Two Treatises of Government: First Treatise

 Locke ends the First Treatise by examining the history told in the Bible and the history of the world since then; he concludes that there is no evidence to support Filmer's hypothesis.
 According to Locke, no king has ever claimed that his authority rested upon his being the heir of Adam.
-It is Filmer, Locke alleges, who is the innovator in politics, not those who assert the natural equality and freedom of man.
+It is Filmer, Locke contends, who is the innovator in politics, not those who assert the natural equality and freedom of man.

 Second Treatise

 In the Second Treatise, Locke develops a number of notable themes.
 It begins with a depiction of the state of nature, wherein individuals are under no obligation to obey one another but are each themselves judge of what the law of nature requires.
 It also covers conquest and slavery, property, representative government, and the right of revolution.

 State of Nature

 Locke defines the state of nature thus:

 To properly understand political power and trace its origins, we must consider the state that all people are in naturally.

 That is a state of perfect freedom of acting and disposing of their own possessions and persons as they think fit within the bounds of the law of nature.
 People in this state do not have to ask permission to act or depend on the will of others to arrange matters on their behalf.
 The natural state is also one of equality in which all power and jurisdiction is reciprocal and no one has more than another.
 It is evident that all human beings—as creatures belonging to the same species and rank and born indiscriminately with all the same natural advantages and faculties—are equal amongst themselves.
 They have no relationship of subordination or subjection unless God (the lord and master of them all) had clearly set one person above another and conferred on him an undoubted right to dominion and sovereignty.